phancykemunto/Automotive_sales/README.md

 # 📈 Automotive Manufacturing Data Analysis
-📌 Project Overview
+📌 About the Project

-This project analyzes manufacturing data to uncover insights on:

-✅ Production Efficiency (units produced, defect rates)

-✅ Workforce Performance (shift comparisons, overtime impact)

-✅ Sales Trends (monthly revenue, model-wise sales)

-The project showcases how to derive insights using feature engineering, grouping, filtering, and visual analytics.
-Below is a detailed breakdown of the analysis.
+This project focuses on exploring and analyzing automotive manufacturing data to uncover valuable insights such as trends, optimized productivity, and understand quality control patterns.
+Using data analysis techniques, the study investigates how various factors like production shift, model type, and worker experience affect unit output and defect rates.
+The project involves extensive feature engineering, including calculating total sales, extracting temporal features (month and day), and visualizing production and sales performance over time.

+Key analytical areas include:

+- Trend analysis of monthly production and sales.

+- Grouping and filtering to understand performance across models and shifts.

+- Correlation studies, such as experience vs productivity.

+- Visual exploration using plots and charts to reveal patterns in production defects, overtime impact, and unit efficiency.

+This project showcases how data can help in data-driven decision-making and continuous process improvement in the automotive industry.

 🔧 Feature Engineering